mgifford/drupal-security/src/server.rst

 with forcing people to use it may encourage developers to find ways to circumvent it.
 It is important to remember that a VPN is only as secure as the individual servers on the VPN.
-If the VPN is shared with systems out of your control, and the responsible sysadmins are lax in security, then your servers should be hardened as if on the public network.
+If the VPN is shared with systems out of your control, and the responsible sysadmins might be lax in security, then your servers should be hardened as if on the public network.

 5) Initial Installs
 -------------------